dpachec/deep-rl-continous_control/Report.md

 **The actor network:**
 Neural Network that estimates the optimal policy.
 Built in PyTorch (nn package).
-Architecture includes an input layer (of size = state size), two fully connected hidden layers of 400 and 300 units and an output layer (size = action size).
+The architecture includes an input layer (of size = state size), two fully connected hidden layers of 400 and 300 units and an output layer (size = action size).
 RELU (Regularized linear units) activation is applied in the forward function for the first two layers.
 Note that on the output side, given the continuous space we use the Tahn activation function.

 **The critic network:**